Antique Italian Micromosaic and Gold...

 A vintage five row necklace, comprised of three rows of 6mm white cultured pearls and two rows of 8mm round pale pink coral beads, with two 18ct...

-A pair of diamond stud earrings, with round brilliant-cut diamonds, with an approximate total diamond weight of 0.44ct, in our opinion the colour...
+A modern three stone diamond ring, set with three round brilliant-cut diamonds, with an estimated total weight of 1.60ct, in claw setting, mounted...

 An antique Italian micromosaic and gold brooch-cum-pendant and earrings suite.
 The pendant has a gold bale, with granulated Etruscan style work,...